mavryk-network/mavryk-protocol/docs/alpha/michelson.rst

-Michelson: the language of Smart Contracts in Tezos
+Michelson: the language of Smart Contracts in Mavryk
 ===================================================

 This specification gives a detailed formal semantics of the Michelson